denisdani/kwc-reward-modal/README.md

 <br/>

 ## Closable
-Display an icon on the top right to close the modal:
+Display the default icon on the top to close the modal:
 <br/>

 ```html